 The new logo cost Pepsi over $1 mn, only to confuse the brand’s audiences.
 Pepsi had to revert back to its old logo- which meant scrubbing every bottle, packet, truck, and other collateral clean of the new logo.

 Test your logo before implementing it, and ensure it does not remind people of other brands.
 If your sample audience feels confused, the wider audience will likely have similar issues.

-3. Harley Davidson is coming up with a cake decoration kit
+3. Harley Davidson’s cake decoration kit